RPasecky/RPasecky.github.io/portfolio.md

 #### On this project:
 - Responsible for the entirety of iOS App (Design, Code)
-- MVC design that interacts w/ FireStore using Serializable Structs

 #### Unique Features:
 - Fuzzy Search (Fuse),